Bruce Springsteen: 2012–2018: Autobiography and Broadway show

 The River Tour 2016 began in January 2016 in support of The Ties That Bind: The River Collection box set.
-All first-leg shows in North America included an in-sequence performance of the entire The River album along with other songs from Springsteen's catalog, and all dates were recorded and made available for purchase.
+All first-leg shows in North America included an in-sequence performance of the entire The River album along with other songs from Springsteen's catalog.
 In April 2016, Springsteen was one of the first artists to boycott North Carolina's anti-transgender bathroom bill.

 Chapter and Verse, a compilation from throughout Springsteen's career dating back to 1966, was released in September 2016.
 The same month, Simon & Schuster published his 500-page autobiography, Born to Run.
-The book rose quickly to the top of The New York Times Best Sellers List.
+The book topped The New York Times bestsellers list.

 On September 7, 2016, at Citizens Bank Park in Philadelphia, Pennsylvania, Springsteen performed for four hours and four minutes, his longest-ever show in the United States.
-The River Tour 2016 was the top-grossing worldwide tour of 2016; it pulled in $268.3 million globally and was the highest-grossing tour since 2014 for any artist topping Taylor Swift's 2015 tour, which grossed $250.1 million.
+The River Tour 2016 was the top-grossing worldwide tour of 2016; it pulled in $268.3 million globally and was the highest-grossing tour since 2014 for any artist.

-Springsteen supported Hillary Clinton's 2016 presidential campaign by performing an acoustic set of "Thunder Road", "Long Walk Home" and "Dancing in the Dark" at a rally in Philadelphia on November 7, 2016.
+Springsteen supported Hillary Clinton's 2016 presidential campaign by performing at a rally in Philadelphia on November 7, 2016.
 On November 22, Springsteen was presented with the Presidential Medal of Freedom award by Barack Obama.
 On January 12, 2017, Springsteen and Scialfa performed a special 15-song acoustic set for Barack and Michelle Obama at the White House's East Room two days before the president gave his farewell address to the nation.